dean0x7d/pybinding/docs/tutorial/scattering.rst

 Solving a scattering problem
 ----------------------------

-At this time, pybinding doesn't have a builtin solver for scattering problems.
-However, they can be solved using the kwant package.
-An arbitrary model can be constructed in pybinding and then exported using the :meth:`.Model.tokwant` method.
-See the Kwant compatibility page for more details.
+At this time, Pybinding doesn't have a builtin solver for scattering problems.
+However, they can be solved using `Kwant <http://kwant-project.org/>`_.
+An arbitrary model can be constructed in Pybinding and then exported using the :meth:`.Model.tokwant` method.
+See the :doc:`/advanced/kwant` page for details.

 Alternatively, any user-defined solver and/or computation routine can be used.
 Pybinding generates the model information in a standard CSR matrix format.
 The required Hamiltonian matrices are